Proposed Changes to Flood Maps - New

 Click on the following links to access FEMA's latest changes to flood maps:

 For more information, please visit floodsmart.gov.

 For a visual presentation of the various flood zones, please visit our Interactive Flood Guide.

 FLOOD AWARENESS ON MIAMI BEACH

 This website and the Flood Awareness Guide were created to be your source to help reduce flood risk in Miami Beach.
 They provide knowledge and information for us all to plan and prepare, and act and adapt to reduce flood risk now and for years to come as a coastal community.
-Learn more about Miami Beach's Resiliency Communications Plan and Resiliency Strategy.
+Learn more about Miami Beach's Program for Public Information (PPI) and Resiliency Strategy.

 - 10 Steps to Flood Awareness

 - Miami Beach and the National Flood Insurance Program